GraniteWMS/GraniteDocs/docs/integration/accpac/sdk-provider.md

 | ActionQty         | QTY        | N        | PORCPLL      ||
 | SerialNumber      | SERIALNUMF | N        | PORCPLS      ||

-#### RETURNRECEIPT
+### RETURNRECEIPT

+!!! note
-**`Take Note`** Return document must be brought in to Granite as an ORDER document.
+    Return document must be brought in to Granite as an ORDER document.
     We pick against it to reduce stock, and when we post we update the Return document's qtys.

 - Granite Transaction: **PICK**
 - Accpac: **P/O Transactions Receipt Entry**